May 13, 2020 6:00:00 AM

 Student-centered tools

 Equip students with options to enhance project work.
 Consider applications that make it easy for multiple students to edit a document at the same time or collaboration software that gives groups a shared digital space to contribute ideas.
-Ensure that students still get opportunities to work closely together, even if they’re not they’re in the same room.
+Ensure that students still get opportunities to work closely together, even if they’re not in the same room.

 Make sure that whatever tools you use, it’s simple for instructors and students to share their screen or present ideas from anywhere.
 Having students fumble as they plug in their laptop to the flat-panel display or awkwardly come to the front of the room just slows things down.
-And in the current reality, having students move around to be heard isn’t always advisable.

 Access to essentials